SSN235/Neuron-Gene-Expression-Prediction/README.md

 ## Limitations

-- Sparse features (5 features): Spine density, axonal morphology not included
+- Sparse features (14 engineered from 5 base features): Spine density, axonal morphology not included
 - Single gene, single cell type: Generalization to other genes/populations unknown
 - Cross-sectional: Developmental dynamics not captured
 - Correlation, not causation: Morphology may be consequence not driver of expression